Algorithmic Information Design in Multi-Player Games: Possibility and Limits in Singleton Congestion: Introduction

-This paper initiates a systematic algorithmic investigation of both public and private signaling in \emph{succinctly representable multiplayer games} and focus on an arguably fundamental class of strategic games, i.e., the (atomic) singleton congestion games (\scg{}s).
+This paper initiates a systematic algorithmic investigation of both public and private signaling in \emph{succinctly representable multiplayer games} and focus on a basic class of strategic games, i.e., the atomic singleton congestion games (\scg{}s).
 We adopt the perspective of a social planner who looks to use information design to minimize the total social cost, a widely studied global objective in congestion games.
 Congestion games succinctly capture \emph{negative} externalities among agents.
 The \scg{} is an important special case of congestion games where each player's action is a singleton set of the resources, i.e., a single resource.
-In addition to the wide application of \scg{} mentioned at the beginning of this section, it also finds application in other domains such as job scheduling \cite{ieong2005fast, Gairing2006ThePOA}, firm competition \cite{gairing2007latency} and communication over networks \cite{aland2006exact,ackermann2006PureNash}.
+While the game class of \scg{} may appear ``narrow'' at the first glance, it is a very fundamental and widely-studied class of games --- it has been the sole subject in many previous papers, including the arguably influential work by \citet{koutsoupias1999worst} which introduced the concept of the price of anarchy as well as its notable follow-up work by \citet{czumaj2007tight}.
+Therefore, we believe a thorough study of this basic class of games is an important step towards understanding the algorithmics of optimal information design in truly strategic setups.
+Moreover, in addition to the wide application of \scg{} mentioned at the beginning of this section, it also finds application in other domains such as traffic routing \cite{ griesbach2022public}, job scheduling \cite{ ieong2005fast, Gairing2006ThePOA}, firm competition \cite{ gairing2007latency} and communication over networks \cite{ aland2006exact,ackermann2006PureNash}.